-A final report of the results of the study will be prepared by Wildlife International, Ltd. The report will include the following, when applicable:
+A final report of the results of the study will be prepared by Wildlife International, Ltd. The report

-- 1. Name and address of the facility performing the study. - Dates upon which the study was initiated and completed, and the definitive experimental start and termination dates. - A statement of compliance signed by the Study Director addressing any exceptions to Good Laboratory Practice Standards. - Objectives and procedures, as stated in the approved protocol, including all changes to the protocol. - 5.
+- will include, but not be limited to the following, when applicable: - 1.
+Name and address of the facility performing the study. - 2.
+Dates upon which the study was initiated and completed, and the definitive experimental start and termination dates. - A statement of compliance signed by the Study Director addressing any exceptions to Good Laboratory Practice Standards. - Objectives and procedures, as stated in the approved protocol, including all changes to the protocol. - 5.
 The test substance identification including name, chemical abstract number or code number, strength, purity, composition, and other information provided by the Sponsor. - 6.
 Stability and solubility of the test substance under the conditions of administration, if provided by the Sponsor. - 7.
 A description of the methods used to conduct the test. - 8.
-A description of the test organisms, including the source, scientific name, age or life stage and feed types. - 9.
+A description of the test organisms, including the source, scientific name, age or life stage, lengths and weights of a representative group of test organisms and feed types. - 9.
 A description of the preparation of the test solutions. - 10.
-The methods used to allocate organisms to test chambers and begin the test, the number of organisms and chambers per treatment, and the duration of the test. - 11.
-A description of circumstances that may have affected the quality or integrity of the data. - The name of the Study Director and the names of other scientists, professionals, and supervisory personnel involved in the study. - 13.
+The methods used to allocate organisms to test chambers and begin the test, the number of organisms and chambers per treatment, the duration of the test and environmental conditions during the test. - 11.
+A description of circumstances that may have affected the quality or integrity of the data.

+- 12. The name of the Study Director and the names of other scientists, professionals, and supervisory personnel involved in the study. - 13.
 A description of the transformations, calculations, and operations performed on the data, a summary and analysis of the biological data and analytical chemistry data, and a statement of the conclusions drawn from the analyses.
-A graph plotting the concentration response curve at 48 hours, when sufficient data exists.
-If the data is conducive to evaluation by probit analysis, the slope of the concentration-response curve will be reported.

-- 14. Statistical methods used to evaluate the data. - 15.
-The signed and dated reports of each of the individual scientists or other professionals involved in the study, if applicable. - 16.
+A graph plotting the concentration-mortality curve at 96 hours.
+If the data are conducive to evaluation by probit analysis, the slope of the concentration-response curve will be reported. - 14.
+Statistical methods used to evaluate the data, if applicable. - 15.
+The signed and dated reports of each of the individual scientists or other professionals involved in the study. - 16.
 The location where raw data and final report are to be stored. - 17.
 A statement prepared by the Quality Assurance Unit listing the dates that study inspections and audits were made and the dates of any findings reported to the Study Director and Management. - 18.
 If it is necessary to make corrections or additions to a final report after it has been accepted, such changes will be made in the form of an amendment issued by the Study Director.
 The amendment will clearly identify the part of the final report that is being amended and the reasons for the amendment, and will be signed by the Study Director.